MDIL-SNU/SevenNet/README.md

 SEVENNet (Scalable EquiVariance Enabled Neural Network) is a graph neural network interatomic potential package that supports parallel molecular dynamics simulations on [`LAMMPS`](https://github.com/lammps/lammps).
 Its underlying GNN model is the same as that found in [`nequip`](https://github.com/mir-group/nequip).

-The project is inspired by `nequip` and provides a solution for enabling parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior accuracy.
+The project is inspired by `nequip` and provides a solution for enabling parallel molecular dynamics simulations using graph neural network interatomic potentials, which was not possible despite their superior performance.

 **PLEASE NOTE:** We are currently preparing a paper that provides a detailed description of the algorithms implemented in this project.
 In addition, SEVENNet is currently under active development and may not be fully stable.